-- Federal agencies that use UAS must notify the public about where they plan to operate the UAS in the national airspace, inform the public about any changes that might affect privacy and civil liberties, and provide the public with an annual summary of the agency's UAS operations during the previous year.
-Agencies are not required to provide information that could "reasonably be expected to compromise law enforcement or national security." - Federal agencies must review their use of UAS at least every three years to ensure that the use complies with the federal Privacy Act.
-The agencies must ensure that they only collect information pursuant for an authorized purpose.
-Agencies also may not retain personally identifiable information that is collected via UAS for more than 180 days, unless the retention is necessary for an authorized mission or subject to another exception.
-The memorandum also restricts the dissemination of information collected via UAS. - Agencies must ensure that their policies prohibit the collection, use, retention, or dissemination of UAS information in a manner that violates the First Amendment or civil rights laws.
-Agencies also must "ensure that adequate procedures are in place to receive, investigate, and address, as appropriate, privacy, civil rights, and civil liberties complaints." - Agencies must establish policies, oversight procedures, and training to prevent misuse of information collected via UAS. - State and local government agencies that receive federal grants for UAS purchases must safeguard individual privacy and civil liberties.
+- Federal agencies that use UAS must notify the public about where they plan to operate the UAS in the national airspace, inform the public about any changes that might affect privacy and civil liberties, and provide the public with an annual summary of the agency's UAS operations during the previous year. - Federal agencies must review their use of UAS at least every three years to ensure that the use complies with the federal Privacy Act.
+The agencies must ensure that they only collect information pursuant for an authorized purpose. - Agencies must ensure that their policies prohibit the collection, use, retention, or dissemination of UAS information in a manner that violates the First Amendment or civil rights laws. - Agencies must establish policies, oversight procedures, and training to prevent misuse of information collected via UAS. - State and local government agencies that receive federal grants for UAS purchases must safeguard individual privacy and civil liberties.